Genk railway station

-The railway station of the town of Genk, Limburg, Belgium opened on 3 March 1874 and is on line 21D.
+Genk railway station (Station Genk; Gare de Genk) is a railway station in Genk, Limburg, Belgium.
+The station opened on 3 March 1874 and is located on railway line 21D.
 The station was closed on 6 October 1941 and reopened on 26 May 1979.
-The train services are operated by National Railway Company of Belgium (NMBS).
+The train services are operated by the National Railway Company of Belgium (NMBS/SNCB).

 Train services

 The station is served by the following services: